-Budgeted cost: £ 3,618
+Budgeted cost: £

-Activity Evidence that supports this approach Challenge number(s) addressed Emotional health and well-being interventions for individual pupils and small groups There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF Social and Emotional Learning.pdf (educationendowmentfoundation.org.uk) 1, 2 primarily (Also 5,6, 7, 8) £1,588 ELSA training (Emotional Literacy Support Assistant) (6-day training) This programme is designed to support the emotional needs of our pupils from within our own resources.
-This is achieved by training teaching assistants so that they can develop and deliver individualised support programmes to meet the emotional needs of children Evaluation Reports - ELSA Network 1,2 £150 Lego therapy Lego Therapy is used to support children with a range of communication and social-developmental challenges including ASD. http://www.legotherapy.com/ 1,2,3 £195 Additional phonic sessions Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 3, 7 No additional direct costs Engaging with National Tutoring Programme to provide school-led tutoring.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: 3, 7, 8 £1685 (PPG) (£4,212 (SLTG))
+Activity Evidence that supports this approach Challenge number(s) addressed Emotional health and well-being interventions for individual pupils and small groups There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning.pdf (educationendowmentfoundation.org.uk) 1, 2 primarily (Also 5,6, 7, 8) ELSA training (Emotional Literacy Support Assistant) (6-day training) Additional member of staff trained This programme is designed to support the emotional needs of our pupils from within our own resources.
+This is achieved by training teaching assistants so that they can develop and deliver individualised support programmes to meet the emotional needs of children Evaluation Reports - ELSA Network ELSA support Schools Mental Health Link Team Practitioner https://myhappymind.org/about 1,2 Drawing and Talking Drawing and Talking Therapy is the number one alternative to CBT and direct talking therapies, that can often be confronting or limiting in the processing of pain or trauma 1,2,3 Additional phonic sessions Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 3, 7